Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Evaluation

 \subsection{Validation of Proof-of-Concept}

-\nba{We first demonstrate the PoC results and how we successfully mount the attack in the simulated system.} Figures~\ref{fig:poc_pnm} and~\ref{fig:poc_pum} show the latency (in cycles) measured by the receiver after executing a PiM instruction, one for each of the 16 banks (we assume that the message is 16-bits large), in IMPACT-PnM and IMPACT-PuM, respectively. \nb{As we observe, the receiver is able to successfully distinguish whether the sender causes contention in the bank in both \attackvone{} and \attackvtwo{}.} As shown in the figure, given a latency threshold of 150 cycles, the receiver can decode the complete message: if the latency is less than 150 cycles (i.e., row buffer hit), the receiver decodes the message as a logic-0, otherwise (i.e., row buffer conflict) it decodes the message as a logic-1.
+\nba{We \nbcr{4}{first demonstrate proof-of-concept attacks for \attackvone{} and \attackvtwo{}.}} \nbcr{2}{We send 16-bit messages with a batch size of 16 (i.e., using 16 banks in parallel).} \zb{\figref{fig:poc_pnm}} shows the latency (in cycles) measured by the receiver \nbcr{4}{during transmission of example messages.
+The y-axis shows the measured latency} for each (a) PEI and (b) RowClone operation for \attackvone{} and \attackvtwo{}, respectively. \nbcr{2}{The x-axis shows the transmitted bit values \nbcr{3}{where each bit is transmitted using a different bank.}} \nbcr{2}{We make two key observations.
+First, for both attacks,} \nb{the receiver successfully \nbcr{3}{determines} the \nbcr{4}{transmitted} bit values by detecting \nbcr{2}{the row buffer conflicts caused by the sender}.} \nbcr{2}{Second, } the receiver \nbcr{3}{decodes} the complete message using a threshold value of 150 cycles.
+If the \nbcr{2}{measured} latency is less than 150 cycles (i.e., row buffer hit), the receiver decodes a bit as logic-0; otherwise (i.e., row buffer conflict), it decodes the bit as logic-1.